leewc/leewc.github.io/_posts/articles/2020-10-06-simple-chat-api-using-websockets-lambda-api-gateway.md

 ---
 title: Build a Simple Chat API on Websockets
-excerpt: Using AWS Lambda and API Gateway and wsclient
+# excerpt Using AWS Lambda and API Gateway and wsclient
 modified:
 tags: [aws, lambda, websockets]
 date: 2020-10-16